vesellov/bitdust.docs.old/crypto_contracts.md

 This structure clearly describes the deal between customer and supplier on given amount of resources:

-+ type of resources is HDD space
++ type of resources: storage space
 + amount: 4 Gigabytes
 + deal started at 2016-10-01 16:09:47 in UTC time zone
 + provider is : http://another-server.com/bob_supplier.xml
 + consumer is : http://some.id-host.org/alice_customer.xml
 + basic price will not be changed

-Combining such data for all coins in given contract-chain let us calculate a total amount of consumed resources and the final price of the contract.

 ## Digital signature

-Second step will be to protect this info during transmitting over the network.
-A common way to do that is to put digital signature on target data before sending it to remote node.
+Second step will be to protect this info during transmitting over the network and storing in the contracts-chain database.
+A common way to do that is to calculate digital signature from target data before sending it to remote node.
 So provider will have to use own private key to generate electronic signature and append some extra data to the output json-structure.

-In example bellow signature was generated based on all fields from "payload" plus "pubkey" and "creator" fields.
+In example bellow signature was generated based on all fields from "payload" part plus IDURL and Public Key of the "creator":

     {
         'payload': {